hillcallum/Decision-Trees/README.md

 ### Introduction

-This repository contains our decision tree implementation and evaluation code.
+This repository contains the first coursework from the ‘Introduction to Machine Learning’ module of the MSc Computing programme at Imperial College London.
+It focuses on building and evaluating decision tree models, demonstrating a foundational grasp of supervised learning techniques, data analysis, and performance evaluation.

 ### Data